 The Bachelor of Arts in Native Studies/Bachelor of Education Combined Degrees program allows students to select either the Secondary or Elementary program route.
 This is a five-year program consisting of ★150.
 To gain admission to the first three years of the Combined Degrees program, students apply directly to the Faculty of Native Studies.
-Admission will normally be limited to five students per year.
 The program is open to both Native and non-Native applicants.
 However, to correct an historic disadvantage and in recognition that the demand for students of native ancestry is significant, Native students are especially encouraged to apply.
 Enrolment management procedures of the Faculty of Native Studies and the Faculty of Education will apply for all years of the program.